 What is a Content Management System (CMS)?

 A typical content management system tracks content in the form of posts, pages, or documents.
-We write these documents in a linear manner and often apply the formatting while we write.
+We linearly write these documents and often apply the formatting while we write.
 Because we write them as whole documents, the system manages the content as documents.

 The primary difference between a typical CMS and a CCMS is the level of content management.

 A typical CMS manages content at a document level.